Dini15/EcoWatt/README.md

 # EcoWatt
-Identifying and mapping on high energy consumption building to support goverment's policy
+Positioning myself as a Data Analyst for Singapore Government, my job is to identifying and mapping a high consumptions energy bilding.
+The government targeting reducing energy consumption to 10% starting by 2025.
+Using data analytics, I aims to provides actionable insights to support energy-saving initiatives and contribute to a more sustainable future